 In the two months of using Pinterest, my traffic has significantly grown, to outnumber a couple of other referral channels.

-The thing I love about Pinterest is how easy it is to pull in consistent traffic if you follow the right strategy.
+The thing I love about Pinterest is how easy it is to pull in consistent traffic if you follow the right marketing strategy.
 But what I hate about this channel is, how much time it needs to re-pin new and old pins all the time.
 The returns are high but the effort is seriously high too.

 By contrast, building an SEO strategy is a much more solid growth hack for me as it gives me credibility on Google which is the kind of traffic that spends maximum time on my website, clicks ads and converts really well into subscribers.
 You can read here about the free SEO tools I use to nail my search engine strategy.